 Not everything in the original collection could be retooled to comply with the statements made in the final book of the series.
 Those essays which could not have been spun off into a mostly HBP-compliant collection off their own.
 This last is ‘The Potterverse UNhallowed’ collection.
 Most of the Snape essays are over there.

 The part of the collection accessed here has been adjusted to recognize the end of the series, as Rowling presented it, insofar as I was able to.
 My willingness to do so varied from subject to subject.
 There are also a few flights of fancy appended, examining alternate ways events might have gone.

-It should also be noted that there is a fair degree of repetion across both these collections.
-I have no way of knowing just where any visitor may be startying off with the collection, so I finally decided it was better to perioically repeat information rather than to assume that he will have already read some other particular essay — particularly given that there are about 100 of them to choose from.
+It should also be noted that there is a great deal of repetion across both these collections.
+I have no way of knowing just where any visitor may be starting off with the collection, so I finally decided it was better to perioically repeat information rather than to assume that the reader will have already read some other particular essay — particularly given that there are about 100 of them to choose from.
 I tried to give the rephrasing some degree of variety, at least.

 In a collection of this size it stands to reason that there will be subgroups.
 The different subgroups, in the order listed, are: